AdobeDocs/campaign-standard.en/help/channels/using/configuring-transactional-event.md

 1. When creating the event configuration, select the **[!UICONTROL Real-time event]** targeting dimension (see [Creating an event](#creating-an-event)).
 1. Add fields to the event, in order to be able to personalize the transactional message (see [Defining the event attributes](#defining-the-event-attributes)).
-1. Enrich the transactional message content if you want to use additional information from the Adobe Campaign database (see [Enriching the transactional message content](#enriching-the-transactional-message-content)).

-   >[!NOTE]
-   >
-   >Event-based transactional messaging is supposed to use only the data that are in the sent event to define the recipient and the message content personalization.
-However, you can enrich the content of your transactional message using information from the Adobe Campaign database.
+1. Event-based transactional messaging is supposed to use only the data that are in the sent event to define the recipient and the message content personalization.

+   However, if you want to use additional information from the Adobe Campaign database, you can enrich the transactional message content (see [Enriching the transactional message content](#enriching-the-transactional-message-content)).

 1. Preview and publish the event (see [Previewing and publishing the event](../../channels/using/publishing-transactional-event.md#previewing-and-publishing-the-event)).